MicrosoftDocs/msteams-docs/msteams-platform/teams-faq.md

 Ensure your app manifest (previously called Teams app manifest) is descriptive.
 The app manifest helps in plugin matching in response to a user prompt.
 Also, ensure that you upload the app package to Outlook and interacted with the app, including authentication.

-If the problem continues, use the thumbs down indicator in the Copilot for Microsoft 365 reply and prefix your reply with [MessageExtension].
+If the problem continues, use the thumbs down indicator in the Copilot reply and prefix your reply with [MessageExtension].

 </details>
 <details>